msdrigg/Roam/docs/index.md

     -   [See here](/manually-add-tv)
 -   Why doesn't headphones mode (a.k.a. private listening) work on my TV?
     -   Headphones mode currently isn't working on some TV's.
 If headphones mode doesn't work with Roam, but works with the official Roku app, please share your Roku's model name and any other relevant information in an email to [roam-support@msd3.io](mailto:roam-support@msd3.io).
 Your report will help me figure out where to look when trying to fix this bug.
--   What if I have another problem or want to provide feedback
+-   What if I have another problem or just want to provide feedback?
-    -   If it's a bug, it is be best to go initiate a feedback report from the application
+    -   If it's a bug, it will be best to go initiate a feedback report from the application
         -   Go into the Roam app and open the settings page
         -   Click "Send feedback".
 This will generate a diagnostic report that can be shared with roam support (roam-support@msd3.io)
-    -   If it's a request for a new feature, just send a support email directly (roam-support@msd3.io)
+    -   If it's a request for a new feature, just send an email directly (roam-support@msd3.io)

 ## Other Resources